benmcrae/iwc-infrastructure-test/README.md

 A lot of Apache modules have been enabled, this is purely to match the configuration of the previous server.
 A handful of these can be turned off if desired - the main ones we need are 'vhost' and 'proxy' (this is enough to satisfy the minimum requirements of the website).

-### New Server
+### Building a new server

 I first worked on completing the playbook for new servers (no existing installation of Apache).

-When running `vagrant up` in the local directory, an Ubuntu 12.04 LTS machine will be created with a 2 step provision process.
+Run `vagrant up` in the local directory, an Ubuntu 12.04 LTS machine will be created with a 2 step provision process.

 1. **Shell:** This creates a very simple index.html on port 1337 to mimic the leodis website.
 2. **Ansible:** This installs and configures Apache on the guest host.